jperalta24/Weather-Forecast/README.md

 # Weather-Forecast

 ## About the Project
-This weeks challenged involved creating a dashboard that provides weather conditions for cities by utilizing a server side API.
+This weeks challenge involved creating a dashboard that provides weather conditions for cities by utilizing a server side API.
 The user can enter a city name and the webpage will display the given cities current weather conditions along with a 5-day forecast.
 Search history will be saved to the local storage for future use and display on the webpage.